 How can I gain work experience to impress employers?

-There are still plenty of ways to get experience, even if you can’t find a full-time job initially after graduation.
+There are still plenty of ways to get experience as a recent college grad, even if you can’t find a full-time job right out of school.

 - You’re probably most familiar with internships, but you can also volunteer or even begin freelancing on general contracting sites like UpWork or platforms that are industry-specific.